sdsc-complecs/software-containers/exercises/python-shell-game.md

 [mkandes@login02 ~]$
 ```

-But there you'll also find additional versions of Python in its software [environment modules](https://en.wikipedia.org/wiki/Environment_Modules_(software)).
+But on a supercomputer like Expanse, you'll also find additional versions of Python in its standard software [environment modules](https://en.wikipedia.org/wiki/Environment_Modules_(software)).

 *Command*
 ```